How Rwanda is spearheading efforts to tackle mental health

 Rwanda has taken steps to make the provision of mental health services a priority.
 A year after the genocide, the Rwandan government developed a mental health policy, making it among the first countries in sub-Saharan Africa to have one.
 And in 2018, Rwanda’s updated strategic plan for its health sector set ambitious new targets for expanding mental health care services within the community, including through decentralization and integration into primary health care.

-I worked on this project as a video editor for Devex in collaboration with Johnson & Johnson.
+I worked on this project as a video editor for Devex in collaboration with Johnson & Johnson and the government of Rwanda.